adambard/learnxinyminutes-docs/forth.html.markdown

 3 dup -          \ duplicate the top item (1st now equals 2nd): 3 - 3
 2 5 swap /       \ swap the top with the second element:        5 / 2
-6 4 5 rot .s     \ rotate the top 3 elements:                   4 5 6 ok
+6 4 5 rot .s     \ rotate the top 3 elements:                   4 5 6
 4 0 drop 2 /     \ remove the top item (dont print to screen):  4 / 2

 \ ---------------------- More Advanced Stack Manipulation ----------------------